dpage/winpgbuild/README.md

 ### PostgreSQL

-The PostgreSQL versions are being built
+The PostgreSQL versions are being built are:

-* 16.3,
+* 16.3
 * 15.7
 * 14.12
 * 13.15